Ultimate Guide To WordPress RSS

 Now that you have a method for creating feeds for specific post categories (or tags, authors, etc.), you can even create a directory or list of individual feeds for visitors.

-Tip #4 – Publish Your Own Page Of RSS Feeds
+Tip #4 – Provide Your Own Directory Of RSS Feeds

-You can create your own directory of feeds that allows your readers to subscribe to content in the categories that interest them, just like the larger websites do …
+You can set up an RSS feeds list that allows your readers to subscribe only to content in specific categories, just like large online publishers …

-All you need to do is link an image like the one shown below to your category (or single post) feed URLs and then create a table or a list of all category feeds on a separate page …
+Link an icon like the one shown below to the URL of your feed and then create a table or a list of your feeds on a separate page …

 RSS graphic